 Thank you for visiting my resume and portfolio.
-I am a professional Linux System Administrator with a background in managed services (IaaS, PaaS, traditional webhosting) and single-tenant systems as a system administrator and a manager of teams of system administrators.
-I specialize in virtualization of all types (VMware/vCenter, KVM/libvirt, OpenVZ) with a particular area of interest in standardization, process documentation, identifying security breaches, and knowledge-sharing.
+I am a professional Linux Engineer with a background in managed services (IaaS, PaaS, traditional webhosting) and single-tenant systems as a system administrator and a manager of teams of system administrators.
+I specialize in virtualization of all types (VMware/vCenter, KVM/libvirt, OpenVZ) with a particular area of interest in standardization, process documentation, application architecture, and identifying security breaches.

 In my 8+ years of industry experience, I've worked on the infrastructure of hundreds of companies, from break-fix troubleshooting to ground-up design and implementation, but my favorite part of working in this field is the speed of knowledge gain, and effective transfer of that knowledge.